ION/TEACH needs YOU!

-Please consider serving as a research mentor in the summer BRAIN program (for undergraduate students) and/or the summer ION/TEACH program (for high school students or middle/high school teachers).
+Please consider serving as a research mentor in the summer ION/TEACH program (for high school students or middle/high school teachers).

-Brief program descriptions are provided below.
+Brief program description is provided below.
 Please contact Kyle Frantz, Ph.D., at Georgia State University for more information or to volunteer as a mentor.

 ION/TEACH is an eight-week summer program for high school students who excel in science, as well as for middle and high school teachers.
 We are seeking research mentors for both high school students and current science teachers.